shahnawaza75/react-rails-hello-world/README 2.md

-# react-rails-hello-world
+# Budget-App

-> By now I've used many different gems with Rails and this exercise will have me connect previous knowledge with new knowledge as I get a chance to use Webpack with jsbundling-rails gem.
+> This is a simple web application where we combine Rails with React using Webpack with jsbundling-rails gem.

 ## Built With